This Strawberry Crisp is super simple and quick to whip up. You’ll only need about 10 minutes of prep time.

 Grease a 9-10” cast iron skillet with shortening.

-Put the strawberries in the bottom of the prepared skillet and then top with the oat crumbs, making sure it is spread evenly over the top.
+Pour the strawberry mixture in the bottom of the prepared skillet and then sprinkle the the oat crumbs on top, making sure it is spread evenly over the top.

-Bake for about 45 minutes (up to 60 minutes) or until the edges are bubbly and the oat topping is lightly browned.
+Bake for about 40- 45 minutes or until the edges are bubbly and the oat topping is lightly browned.